rupaul talks gender fuck and drag genre

 The world’s most famous drag queen talks city vs country, cutesy vs bitchy and US vs UK.

-After years of illegally streaming RuPaul's Drag Race (Ru acknowledges this too!), Brits can now legit watch the show from Season 4 onwards on truTV starting this Monday (1st June).
+After years of illegally streaming RuPaul's Drag Race (Ru acknowledges this too!), Brits can now legit watch the show from Season 4 onwards on truTV starting this Monday, June 1.
 Drag Race is the show that brought the drag queen back into the primetime limelight when it launched on LGBTQ channel Logo in 2009, and it's since made niche household names of Sharon Needles, Jujubee and Bianca Del Rio.
-Despite weathering a transphobia storm over its use of the words "tranny" and "she-mail", Drag Race has undoubtedly been a force of good, showcasing the humour and the humanity of its ensemble cast.
+Despite weathering a transphobia storm over its use of the words "tranny" and "she-mail", Drag Race has undoubtedly been a force of good, showcasing the humor and the humanity of its ensemble cast.
 Whilst she was in town to select her UK Ambassador, we caught up with Ru to get her take on all the drag types.

 Why are you skipping straight to season 4?

 I think it's a great place to start because it shows so many different genres of drag.
 When we started RuPaul's Drag Race, we had to set the standard for an audience who may not have been familiar with drag.
 So we started with the fundamentals and chose characters who were the basis of drag culture.
 And then as the years have gone on, we've added more eccentric characters.
 I think season 4 is the first time we introduced gender fuck drag.